NeoktaLabs/ppopgi-smartcontracts-foundry/README.md

 * Critical edge cases are covered
 * Funds are safely accounted for
 * Refunds work even for hostile receivers
-* Unauthorized actions revert correctly
+* Admin actions are constrained and auditable

 **What These Tests Do NOT Guarantee:**
 * Absolute security